 The measurement of resource timing and consumption can be used to break sensitive algorithms.
 For example, some devices draw power from systems that they piggyback onto (such as chip cards and proximity-based passive systems).

-Cross references
+Related coding guidelines

-Burns, Alan and Wellings Real-Time Systems and Programming Languages: Ada, Real-time Java and C/Real-Time POSIX[4]
+See Burns and Wellings [5]

 Mechanism of failure

 Many applications measure resource consumption to detect failures of portions of portions of the algorithm and to make decisions about alternative actions.
-For example, excessive consumption of CPU may indicate that a thread is executing erroneously; or that other needed threads may not be able to execute due to excessive resource consumption.
+For example, excessive consumption of CPU may indicate that a thread is executing erroneously; and that other needed threads may not be able to execute due to excessive resource consumption.

-Other factors, such a CPU speed changes and cache misses, can cause a thread to consume significantly more CPU resources than expected to perform the same calculations.
+Other factors, such a CPU speed changes and cache misses can cause a thread to consume significantly more CPU resources than expected to perform the same calculations.

 A thread consuming more CPU resources than planned can result in missed deadlines for itself, or can take CPU resources needed by other threads, causing incorrect processing or missed deadlines for other threads.
 Missed deadlines are catastrophic for hard real-time systems and cover the range of causing wrong results through to complete failure of the application.